 A dry home is easier to heat

-There are a number of things you can do to help make it easier and cheaper to heat your home.
+There are a number of things you can do to help make it easier and cheaper to heat your home:

 - Open curtains during the day to let warmth in and close them just before dark to keep the warmth in.

 - Stop cold air getting into your home by stopping draughts around doors and windows.